aergoio/guide/source/smart-contracts/lua/reference.md

     return system.getItem(key);
 end
 ​
--- Output the hash value of the current block.
-The output is printed on the server log. function printBlock()
+-- Output the hash value of the previous block.
+The output is printed on the server log. function printPrevBlock()
-    system.print(system.getBlockhash());
+    system.print(system.getPrevBlockHash());
 end

 -- Functions to be called for contract declare as abi